School Logo

 Selling Flowers

-Alice (4 years, 11 months) was playing in
+Alice (4 years, 11 months) was playing in the class's

-the class's pretend play 'garden centre' and
+pretend play 'garden centre' and was serving a 'customer'

-for four flowers.
-Alice rapidly drew the 16
+who had just asked for four flowers.
+Alice rapidly drew

-of them.
-She then wrote '16' and next to it
+them.
+She then wrote '16' and next to it the total of '12'

 • Taxonomy: early subtraction, counting